burrunan/gradle-s3-build-cache/README.md

 * Version 1.0.0 - Gradle 4.1+
 * Gradle configuration cache - Gradle 7.5+, see https://github.com/gradle/gradle/issues/14874
+* Java 8+: the build targets Java 8 bytecode and class libraries.
+It is recommended to use Java 17+ for launching Gradle though.

 ## Use in your project